-Switzerland’s current VAT legislation contains a threshold that applies to Swiss – based legal entities and to companies that are established outside of the country.
+Switzerland’s current VAT legislation contains a threshold that applies to Swiss – based legal entities and to companies that are established outside the country.
 A legal entity or an individual that supplies goods and services becomes liable for VAT registration if they exceed the threshold of 100,000 CHF annually.
-What is particular to this provision is that only supplies taking place in Switzerland are assessed in case of foreign suppliers in order to establish whether a company is liable for VAT in Switzerland.
-For example, a company established outside of Switzerland can have a large turnover in other jurisdiction, but it becomes liable for VAT in Switzerland only if the turnover resulted in supplies taking place in Switzerland exceeds the registration threshold.
+The perculiarity to this provision is that only suppliesoccuring in Switzerland are assessed in case of foreign suppliers.
+This is done to establish whether a company is liable for VAT in Switzerland.
+For example, a company established outside Switzerland can have a large turnover in other jurisdiction, but it becomes liable for VAT in Switzerland only if the turnover resulted in supplies taking place in Switzerland exceeds the registration threshold.

-As a result, the changes implemented starting with January 2016 stated that the local reverse – change mechanism does no longer apply on the local supplies of goods made by companies established abroad.
+Consequently, the changes implemented starting from January 2016 stated that the local reverse – change mechanism does no longer apply on the local supplies of goods made by companies established abroad.
 Foreign companies that supply goods within Switzerland and exceed the registration threshold are obliged to collect and pay VAT to the federal tax authority.
-These new rules don’t apply to foreign suppliers of gas and electricity for B2B customers, as they are still a subject of the reverse – change mechanism.
+These new rules don’t apply to foreign suppliers of gas and electricity for B2B customers, since they are still a subject of the reverse – change mechanism.

 Electronically rendered services

 Companies established outside of Switzerland that are supplying goods to Swiss B2C recipients must be aware of the existing VAT obligations in Switzerland.
 Most of the services offered by foreign suppliers to Swiss recipients are subject to the reverse – change mechanism.
-Individuals also have the obligation to apply this mechanism if they receive services provided by foreign suppliers that are not registered for VAT in Switzerland and the sum of the services received exceeds 100,000 CHF.
+Individuals also have the obligation to apply this mechanism if they receive services provided by foreign suppliers who are not registered for VAT in Switzerland, considering that the sum of the services received exceeds 100,000 CHF.

 Foreign companies that supply e – services and telecommunication services must register in Switzerland and charge local VAT if the turnover originated from services provided in Switzerland exceed the registration threshold.